flhofer/dell_TB16_firmware/README.md

 ## Video outputs and resolutions

 The device has three video sources: MST-1's ports, MST-2's ports, and the TB3 port on the back.
-Each can deliver 3840x2160 (4K) @ 60Hz without any special configuration.
-While chip-wise, 3x4k @ 60Hz is possible, upstream bandwidth limits cap such a configuration to 1x @ 60Hz + 2x @ 30Hz (to be verified).
+Each can deliver 3840x2160 (4K) @ 60Hz.
+While chip-wise, 3x4k @ 60Hz is possible, upstream bandwidth limits cap such a configuration to 1x @ 60Hz + 2x @ 30Hz (see [Architecture and bandwidth model](#architecture-and-bandwidth-model)).
 We need to clarify how using the TB3 port for video affects MST performance.
 (I will test as soon as I have a TB3 monitor) The possible graphics mode table lists only single- and dual-screen configurations for USB-C, with no configurations listed for Thunderbolt mode.
 Note: an attached USB-C display steals one of the MST streams.

 Each MST device serves two ports: DP and VGA for MST-1 and mini-DP and HDMI for MST-2.
 If both MST's ports are in use, the output either halves the frequency (e.g., 3840x2160@30Hz) or reduces the resolution to 2560x1440@60Hz.
 VGA may be limited to 2048x1280.
 However, due to bandwidth and software/graphics card limits, at most, three monitors may be in operation simultaneously.
 Unique modes are possible with proprietary Dell hardware.
 Frequency-wise, Users report successful output at up to 1080p@165Hz (the monitor's max).
 See the following screenshot from the Dell TB Docks 3/4 user manual (source: dell.com):